Communist Party of Vietnam: Rise to power (1925–1945)

 As three May Day marches grew into mass rallies, French colonial authorities moved in to quash what they perceived to be dangerous peasant revolts.
-Government forces fired upon the crowds, killing dozens and enraging the population.
-In response, councils were organized in villages in an effort to govern themselves locally.
-Repression by the colonial authorities began in the autumn of 1931; around 1,300 people were eventually killed by the French and many more were imprisoned or deported as government authority was reasserted and the ICP was effectively wiped out in the region.
-General Secretary Tran Phu and a number of Central Committee members were arrested or killed.
-Lê Hồng Phong was assigned by the Comintern to restore the movement.
-The party was restored in 1935, and Lê Hồng Phong was elected its general secretary.
-In 1936, Hà Huy Tập was appointed general secretary instead of Lê Hồng Phong, who returned to the country to restore the Central Committee.
-In the mid 1930s the party was forced publicly to abandon much of its opposition to French colonialism as Soviet leader Joseph Stalin cared more about strengthening a left-inclined government in France.
+Colonial forces fired upon the crowds, killing dozens and enraging the population.
+In response, revolutionary councils were organized in villages in an effort to govern themselves locally.
+Repression by the colonial authorities began in the autumn of 1931; around 1,300 people were eventually killed by the French colonialists and many more were imprisoned or deported as imperial authority was reasserted and the ICP was effectively wiped out in the region.

+General Secretary Tran Phu and a number of CC members were arrested or killed.
+Lê Hồng Phong was then assigned by the Comintern to restore the movement.
+The party was restored in 1935, and he was elected as its second general secretary.
+A year later, Hà Huy Tập was appointed general secretary instead, who returned to the country to restore the CC.
+In the mid 1930s, the party was forced publicly to abandon much of its opposition to French colonialism as Soviet leader Joseph Stalin cared more about strengthening a left-inclined government in France.

 Ho Chi Minh was also removed from the party leadership in the early 1930s.
-Ho Chi Minh was criticized within the party and by the Communist International for his use of nationalism as a means.
+He was criticized within the organization and by the Comintern for his use of nationalism as a means to attain national independence.

 The French colonial apparatus in Vietnam was disrupted during World War II.
-The fall of France to Nazi Germany in June 1940 and the subsequent collaboration of Vichy France with the Axis powers of Germany and Japan served to delegitimize French claims of sovereignty.
+The fall of France to Nazi Germany in June 1940 and the subsequent collaboration of Vichy France with the Axis powers served to delegitimize French claims of sovereignty.
 The European war made colonial governance from France impossible and Indochina was occupied by Japanese forces.
-As a result, the communists also sought the opportunity to establish a grassroots organization throughout most of the country.
+As a result, the revolutionaries also sought the opportunity to establish a grassroots organization throughout most of the country.